 How long does it take to evict a tenant after Section 21 abolition?

-A well-prepared Section 8 possession claim in 2026 typically takes 5–9 months end to end: 2–4 weeks notice period (longer for Ground 1A owner-move-in at 4 months, Ground 8 rent arrears at 2 weeks), 8–12 weeks from court issue to hearing (longer in London), 2–6 weeks for a possession order date, plus 4–8 weeks if bailiffs are needed.
+A well-prepared Section 8 possession claim in 2026 typically takes 5–9 months end to end: 4 weeks notice for the rent-arrears and anti-social-behaviour grounds (longer for Ground 1A owner-move-in at 4 months), 8–12 weeks from court issue to hearing (longer in London), 2–6 weeks for a possession order date, plus 4–8 weeks if bailiffs are needed.
 The mandatory grounds (8, 1A, 14) are fastest.
 Discretionary grounds (10, 11, 12) require a trial and can take 12+ months.

 Which Section 8 grounds replace Section 21?